Gaurav-Verma07/sampark/README.md

 <!----------------------Introduction Section---------------------->
 <p align="center">
     <h1 align="center">Sampark 🙏</h2>
-    <p>Our initiative aims to improve the lives of underprivileged communities through addressing health, sanitation, education, and empowerment.
+    <p>Our initiative aims to improve the lives of underprivileged communities by addressing health, sanitation, education, and empowerment.
 Our volunteers        collect data on specific needs, which is stored in a Google spreadsheet and updated in our Firebase database.
 We collaborate with NGOs and raise funds            through our Sampark website to provide necessary items.
 College teams help distribute these items while also conducting classes for slum children.
 We              prioritize empowerment, collaboration, and community involvement to bring about positive change.
 Join us in making a lasting impact on the lives of those in       need.</p>
     <h2 align="center" >Checkout our Work at  <a href="https://sampark-nine.vercel.app/">Sampark LIVE </a></h2>
     <div align="center">
 <img src="https://forthebadge.com/images/badges/built-with-love.svg" />